 W. B. Yeats said, “Education is not the filling of a pail but the lighting of a fire.”
-The Center for Civic Engagement provides students with learning opportunities to support their exploration of active citizenship and their role in the community.
-The Center offers students, faculty, and community partners opportunities to share knowledge, skills, and resources to enhance student learning meet the needs of the community.
+The Office for Student Volunteerism provides students with learning opportunities to support their exploration of active citizenship and their role in the community.
+The Office offers students, faculty, and community partners opportunities to share knowledge, skills, and resources to enhance student learning meet the needs of the community.
 Through available resources, students can enroll in workshops and training's on service and engagement, tutor in public schools and/or participate in an Alternative Break.
 Through intentional direct service with community partners and reflection, students explore, analyze, and discuss social issues, diversity, leadership, and their collective roles in creating change in the community.
-The Center for Civic Engagement is located on the second floor of the St. Germain Campus Center and can be reached at 413-782-1638.
+The Office for Student Volunteerism is located on the second floor of the St. Germain Campus Center and can be reached at 413-782-1638.

 Residence Life offers students a wide variety of accommodations in university housing.
 Each area has its own distinct characteristics.
 Students can also participate in a living-learning environment and may earn "extra credit" towards housing placement.